opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 ### Star nodes

-Star nodes are children of non-leaf nodes which contain pre-aggregated records for data split after dimension removal, aggregating metrics for rows containing dimensions with identical values.
-These aggregated documents are then appended to end of star-tree documents.
+Star nodes are children of non-leaf nodes that contain preaggregated records for data split after dimension removal, aggregating metrics for rows containing dimensions with identical values.
+These aggregated documents are then appended to the end of star-tree documents.
 If a document does contain a dimension with identical values, it traverses through the star node.

 The star-tree index structure contains three examples demonstrating how a document traverses or does not traverse star-tree nodes (indicated by the `*` symbol in the diagram) during a `Term` query, based on the average request size of the query and whether the document contains matching dimensions.

 Support for the `Term` query will be added in a future version.
 For more information, see [GitHub issue #15257](https://github.com/opensearch-project/OpenSearch/issues/15257).
 {: .note}

-- Where port the equals `8443` and status equals `200`.
-Because the status equals `200`, the query does not traverse through a star node and the aggregated metric is stored at the end of a star-tree document.
+- When the port equals `8443` and the status equals `200`.
+Because the status equals `200`, the query does not traverse through a star node, and the aggregated metric is stored at the end of a star-tree document.
-- Where status equals `200`.
-The query traverses through a star node in the `port` dimension, since `port` is not present as part of query.
+- When the status equals `200`.
+The query traverses through a star node in the `port` dimension because `port` is not present as part of the query.
-- Where port equals `5600`.
-The query traverses through a star node in the `status` dimension, since `status` is not present as part of query.
+- When the port equals `5600`.
+The query traverses through a star node in the `status` dimension because `status` is not present as part of the query.

 ## Enabling a star-tree index